 The tax authorities have no problems with this.
 Not even when it comes to employee participation.
 If the price feels like a ‘discount’, there is a good chance that the tax authorities will check whether enough tax has been paid.

-Roughly speaking, there are six methods of business valuation that can provide certainty, including in employee participation.
-These methods are actually all quite simple and straightforward.
+Roughly speaking, six methods of business valuation can provide certainty, including in employee participation.
+These methods are all quite simple.
 The difficult thing is often to collect the right numbers.
 In addition, they are possibly made somewhat more complicated when one tries to make logical estimates about the future.
 This involves three different flight paths: